hibbitts-design/docsify-this/docs/README.md

 ### Custom Markdown CSS Classes

-In addition to the Markdown CSS classes supported by Docisfy-This, you can also define your own custom classes within your displayed Markdown files, for example:
+In addition to the Markdown CSS classes supported by Docsify-This, you can also define your own custom classes within your displayed Markdown files, for example:

 CSS in Markdown file:
 ```css